|

 you: For every one that asketh receiveth; and he that seeketh findeth; and

 to him that knocketh it shall be opened.”
-(Matthew 7:7,8)
+(Matthew 7:7,8) “Believe me that I am in

 the Father, and the Father in Me: or else believe Me for the very works'